 Every ITSM migration checklist ANZ teams rely on starts with the same good intentions.
 Then go-live day arrives and something that was never on the list becomes the thing that nearly derails the whole project.
+Most go-live surprises are not surprises at all.
+They are predictable problems that occur when specific preparation steps get rushed, skipped, or assumed.

 Three Myths That Get ANZ Teams Into Trouble Before Migration Begins

 Vendor implementation guides are excellent for platform configuration.
 They tell you how to set up the tool.
-They do not tell you how to document your current-state processes, how to assess your data quality, or how to design your training programme for process change rather than tool mechanics.
+They do not tell you how to document your current-state processes, how to assess your data quality, or how to design a training programme for process change rather than tool mechanics.
 Those gaps are yours to fill.

 Myth 2: Ticking Every Box Means a Successful Migration